An interim dividend of 0.5 pence per ordinary share (ISIN GB00B62G9D36) was paid on 23 September 2021.

 Information on the Scrip Dividend Scheme and scrip dividend mandates can be downloaded from the adjacent Dividend Information page.

 The information below is included only as a general guide to taxation for shareholders based on Capco's understanding of the law and the practice currently in force.
 Any shareholder who is in any doubt as to their tax position should seek independent professional advice.

 UK shareholders - PIDs

 Certain categories of shareholders may be eligible for exemption from the 20 per cent UK withholding tax and may register to receive their dividends on a gross basis.
 Further information, including the required forms, is available here, or on request from our UK registrars, Link Group, whose contact details are available here.
-Validly completed forms must be received by Link Group no later than the dividend Record Date, as advised; otherwise the dividend will be paid after deduction of tax.
+Validly completed forms must be received by Link Group no later than the dividend Record Date for the particular dividend, as advised; otherwise the dividend will be paid after deduction of tax.